Published on September 20, 2024 at 12 p.m. by G. Allan Taylor

 RecreationalCenterUnveiling

-Samford University celebrated the debut of its 165,000-square-foot Campus Recreation, Wellness & Athletic Complex—an $85 million project that combines world-class fitness amenities with communal spaces for students and faculty.
+Samford University celebrated the debut of its 165,000-square-foot Campus Recreation, Wellness & Athletics Complex—an $85 million project that combines world-class fitness amenities with communal spaces for students and employees.

 “This proudly stands among the best such facilities in the nation,” said Samford President Beck A. Taylor during today’s ribbon cutting.
 “It's a game-changer for Samford.”